zorrokid/zorrokid/README.md

 - 👀 In addition to coding I’m interested in Linux, movies, retrogaming, photography
 - 🌱 I’m currently learning Flutter / Dart and refreshing my memory and skills with C++ and Qt

-My interests and goals for near future are (the things that I'm curious about and want to experiment with when I have time from my current active hobby projects):
-- WASM in client and server (WASM micro services) with Rust (or C++ or Go)
-- Bare metal coding with C / ASM on Raspberry Pi (I have Pi 3) - I wish to experiment writing a tiny OS, demo or game
-- A small C++ game programming project (probably with SDL2, I'm more into the game engine side of things)

 # Some of my hobby projects

 ## film_freak